A lot of people come to Arrowtown for a wander around town, learn about the towns history, and have a bite to eat before heading back to Queenstown.

 READ THE FULL POST: HIKING TO CROWN PEAK

-5. BROW PEAK LOOP HIKE
+6. BROW PEAK LOOP HIKE

-This is a bit of a hidden gem hike in Arrowtown with some of the tracks not even visible on the towns hiking maps.
+This is a bit of a hidden gem hike in Arrowtown with some of the tracks not even visible on the town hiking maps.
 With that said, the terrain across the board isn’t easy like the hike above.
 That makes it the toughest of these Arrowtown hikes/walks.

 The ridgeline you follow to Brow Peak and onward towards Coronet Peak is insane though.
 One side of the ridge is wild and intimidating.
 The other is a steep yet gentle slope full of tussocks, making you feel secure.